feklee/realitybuilder/README.md

 Versioning
 ----------

-The version of a release is strucutred as follows: *major.minor.bugfix*
+The version of a release is structured as follows: *major.minor.bugfix*

 Example: *2.1.4*